Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions.md

 ![alt text](images/api_key_2.png)

 3. Next, on the vertical menu on the left hand side of the screen, click into the **API keys** tab.
 Then click the blue **Create +** button on the side and name the key.
-Leave the default configurations as is.
+Leave the default configurations as is and click **create**. **Make sure to copy the API key to your clipboard as you can only see this once!**

 ![alt text](images/api_key_3.png)
 ![alt text](images/api_key_4.png)

+4. Now go back into vscode and find the `.env` file.
+Paste the API key into the variable that says `WO_API_KEY`.

+#### Service Instance URL